EspressoSystems/cape/README.md

     cargo run -p cap-rust-sandbox --example read_note

-## Linting
+## Linting & Formatting

-Lint the solidity code using `solhint` by running
+Lint the solidity & Rust & Python & JS/TS code using `prettier` and `solhint` in one-shot

-    lint-solidity
+    lint-fix

 This runs also as part of the pre-commit hook.

-## Formatting

-Format all the source files with their respective formatters:

-    treefmt

-Check if all files are correctly formatted:

-    treefmt --fail-on-change

-For big reformatting commits, add the revision to the `.git-blame-ignore-revs` file.

 ## Updating dependencies